What Is Anxiety?

 What are anxiety symptoms?

 Anxiety symptoms are normal to experience in response to certain stressful events.
 But if they get to the point where they are no longer related to that event and interfere with your daily life, it’s essential to seek help.
-Recognizing the symptoms in this blog is a great first step.
+Recognizing the symptoms in this blog is a great first step, next you want to find anxiety treatment.

 What are five symptoms of anxiety?